kshitizkc/maps-navigation-react-app/README.md

-### A simple React/Redux app for Shipwell Interview
+### A React/Redux app for Navigation using Google Maps
 ##### Consumes Google map, Shipwell APIs